liqotech/liqo/docs/pages/usage/peering.md

 #### Peer with a cluster

-Than, to peer A with a B cluster, you can just run the command you obtained by the previous step, after having exported the cluster A KUBECONFIG:
+Now, to peer Cluster A with B, you can just (1) export the KUBECONFIG of Cluster A, then (2) run the command you obtained in the previous step:

 ```bash
 export KUBECONFIG=kubeconfig-cluster-a